 Use natural rubber or felt pads under rugs, and chair mats under rolling office chairs.

 Avoid using mineral spirits and harsh chemicals like acetone or paint thinner on your bamboo floors.

 Did we forget to answer one of your burning questions about strand woven bamboo flooring?

-and find out everything there is to know about these amazing floors!
+or chat with a live agent and find out everything there is to know about these amazing floors!